tlswg/tls13-spec/draft-ietf-tls-tls13.md

   decryption.

 legacy_record_version
-: The legacy_record_version field is identical to TLSPlaintext.legacy_record_version and is always 0x0301.
+: The legacy_record_version field is always 0x0301.
+TLS 1.3 TLSCiphertexts
+  are not generated until after TLS 1.3 has been negotiated, so there are no historical compatibility concerns where other values might be received.
+  Implementations MAY verify that the legacy_record_version field is 0x0301 and abort the connection if it is not.
   Note that the handshake protocol including the ClientHello and ServerHello messages authenticates the protocol version, so this value is redundant.